edemocracy/ekklesia-portal/README.md

    ```
    git clone https://github.com/edemocracy/ekklesia-portal
    cd ekklesia-portal
-   lorri shell
+   nix develop
    ```

-2. Compile translations and CSS (look at dodo.py to see what this does):
+2. Compile translations and CSS (look at `dodo.py` to see what this does):

    ```
    doit